tidyverse/tidyverse.org/content/blog/usethis-2-0-0/index.md

 ### Git protocol

 When usethis configures a new Git remote, it must choose a protocol, either HTTPS or SSH.
-The new default in this situation is HTTPS, because we think HTTPS is a better choice, for most users and projects (rationale is above).
+The new default in this situation is HTTPS, because as we explained above, we think HTTPS is the best choice for most users and projects.

 <div class="highlight">